opendocsg/slw-judgments-backfill/2002_SGHC_299/report.md

 34     As to Yu’s inability to recall where he and the appellant went after the Duxton Road meetings, I found that the district judge had directed her mind to this aspect of his testimony too.
 She noted that the payments stretched over almost a year, and that ‘in such circumstances, it was reasonable that Mr Yu could not remember where exactly they went to after meeting up at Duxton

 Road.’
 As the DPP submitted in his written arguments, even if this were an issue, it was not material to the commission of the offence.
-The DPP cited the following passage from _Ng Chiew Kiat v PP_ [2000] 1 SLR 370, where I stated:
+The DPP cited the following passage from _Ng Chiew Kiat v PP_ <span class="citation">[2000] 1 SLR 370</span>, where I stated:

  ... the mere fact that the complainant was unable to say with certainty when the offences took place would not without more render her entire testimony unreliable.
 Unlike the appellate court, the district judge had the advantage of observing the complainant’s demeanour at the stand as she gave her evidence.
 She found her to be a truthful witness.
 Having perused the records of appeal thoroughly, I could not say that the district judge was plainly wrong in her assessment of the veracity of the complainant.
 As such, I would not interfere with her findings.